Declaration regarding Corporate Management

 The Supervisory Board adopts the financial statements and approves the consolidated financial statements.

-Furthermore, pursuant to section 111 para.
-5 of the German Stock Corporation Act (AktG), the Supervisory Board has set target figures for the percentage of women on the Supervisory Board and the Executive Board.
-Against the background of current terms of office and in view of the status quo, the target percentage of women on the Supervisory Board has been set at 8.33%, to be reached by June 30, 2017 at the latest; this target has already been reached.
-Against the background of current terms of office which run to 2020 and in view of the status quo, the target percentage of women on the Executive Board has been set at 0%, to be reached by June 30, 2017 at the latest; this target has already been reached.
+Pursuant to section 111 para 5 of the German Stock Corporation Act (AktG), the Supervisory Board has set target figures for the percentage of women on the Supervisory Board and the Executive Board.
+Against the background of the current terms of office of the until 2022 and in view of the status quo, a target value of 0% to be achieved by March 31, 2022, have been set.
+The figure for the Supervisory Board did not have to be determined as the quota is already stipulated in section 96 para 2, section 111 para 5 sentence 5 of the German Stock Corporation Act (AktG).

 The Executive Board is responsible for managing the company.
 It has two members.
 The Executive Board reports to the Supervisory Board regularly, in a timely manner and comprehensively regarding all relevant issues related to business development, planning, financing and business performance.
 KUKA Aktiengesellschaft maintains a Directors & Officers liability insurance (D&O insurance) for all members of the Executive and Supervisory Boards.
 The deductible for members of the Executive Board amounts to 10% of damages or one-and-ahalf times their fixed annual remuneration, as per statutory requirements.
 For Supervisory Board members, the D&O insurance does not contain any deductible.